gstuart/RallyPracticeAndroid/README.md

 ## Short Description
 > Android app for displaying random AKC Rally® instruction cards.

 AKC Rally® is a companion sport to AKC Obedience.
 It requires teamwork between dog and handler along with performance skills similar to obedience.
 AKC Rally® shows off your dog's training by mastering a course full of fun exercises.
 This app allows you to practice the exercises in a random order.
-You can also learn more about AKC Rally® excercises by reading the official 2017 exercise descriptions and judging criteria, and watching videos of others demonstrating the exercise.
+You can also learn more about AKC Rally® exercises by reading the official 2017 exercise descriptions and judging criteria, and watching videos of others demonstrating the exercise.

 ## Table of Contents
 - [Sections](#sections)